indiqusdocs/apiculus/docs/Subscribers/Compute/WindowsInstances/CreatingWindowsInstances.md

 11. Click **CONFIRM** to create the Windows Instance.

 :::note
 This might take up to 5-8 minutes.
-You may use the Cloud Console during this time, but it is advised that you do not refresh the browser window.
+You may use the cloud console during this time, but it is advised that you do not refresh the browser window.
 :::

 Once ready, you are notified of this purchase on your email address on record.
 To access the  newly created Windows Instances, navigate to **Compute >** **Windows Instances** on the main navigation panel.